Pani Puri Recipe – Street Style | Golgappa or Puchka – 5 Tips

 7. after 20 minutes, continue to knead for 2 more minutes.

-9. roll and flatten into small disk making sure it is thin.
+9. roll and flatten into a small disk making sure it is thin.

 10. deep fry in hot oil, do not overcrowd the oil.

-12. drain off over kitchen paper to get rid off excess oil.
+12. drain off over kitchen paper to get rid of excess oil.

 2. blend to smooth paste adding water as required.